-- Press and hold the two outer HomeLink buttons (buttons one and three) - releasing only when the indicator light begins to flash (after 20 seconds).
-Do not hold the buttons for longer than 30 seconds and do not repeat step 1 to program a second and/ or third hand-held transmitter to the remaining two HomeLink buttons. - Position the end of your hand-held transmitter 2.5-7.5 cm (1-3 inches) away from the HomeLink button you wish to program while keeping the indicator light in view. - 3.
+- Press and hold the two outer HomeLink buttons (buttons one and three) releasing only when the indicator light begins to flash (after 20 seconds).
+Do not hold the buttons for longer than 30 seconds and do not repeat step 1 to program a second and/or third hand-held transmitter to the remaining two HomeLink buttons. - Position the end of your hand-held transmitter 2.5-7.5 cm (1-3 inches) away from the HomeLink button you wish to program while keeping the indicator light in view. - 3.
 Simultaneously press and hold both the chosen HomeLink and hand-held transmitter buttons.
 Do not release the buttons until step 4 has been completed.

 Some gate operators and garage door openers may require you to replace this Programming Step 3 with procedures noted in the "Gate Operator/Canadian Programming" section.
-After the HomeLink indicator light changes from a slow to a rapidly blinking light, release both the HomeLink and hand-held transmitter buttons.